ragavpr/userscript-wings.io/README.md

 - Other patches are disabled by default, you need to edit this script to enable them.
 - Remote resources will not fail, unless it is removed.
 - There are no hacks in this script, only features to make game-play safer and better.

+##Supported Version
+- Tested Game Version: 10/Oct/2024, using this script forces this version.
-- Script will not execute if the game gets updated due to SRI, bypass it by removing SHA256 in @resource header at the top.
+- Use latest version by removing SHA256 (SRI check) in @resource tag for `wingsio_index_html` at the top and disabling mirror.

 ##Disclaimer
 - Not affiliated in any way with wings.io, all rights reserved to wings.io.